vipulchib/AWS-VPC-Migrate-from-VGW-to-Arista-vEOS-Router/README.md

        connection start
        shared-key aNfcMGMqW8FLjtC4mYs0cgiE1x2sdSk8  --> Pre-Shared Key
      ```
-3. In this section we will do a simple connectivity and throughput test between Host-1a in VPC-1 and Host-Transit in the
+3. We will do a simple connectivity and throughput test between Host-1a in VPC-1 and Host-Transit in the Transit VPC:
-     Transit VPC:
      - Iperf3 Server running on Host-Transit.
      ```
      [ec2-user@ip-10-100-11-10 ~]$ iperf3 -s